boystrange/LinearityChallenge/fin/README.md

   channel, being fresh, is simply **added** at the beginning of the residual typing context, which is a straightforward operation if typing contexts are represented as lists.

+Below is a summary of the main features of this formalization:

+* Processes are **intrinsically typed** so that only well-typed processes can be represented by the [`Process`](Process.lagda.md) data type.
+This choice slightly complicates the representation, but has some notable advantages.
+In particular, there is no need to define processes and typing rules separately, as these are conflated into the same data type.
+Also, [structural (pre)congruence](Congruence.lagda.md) and [reduction](Reduction.lagda.md) preserve typing *by definition* and there is no need to separately prove a subject reduction result for the calculus.
+* Linearity is enforced by means of a [**context splitting** predicate](Context.lagda.md) making sure that every channel is used *exactly once*.
+* Channels are (implicitly) represented by *de Bruijn indexes*.
+The representation is only implicit in the sense that every reference to a channel makes use of context splitting for singling out the type of the channel being used from the typing context.
+In this way, there is no need to define a separate predicate for expressing the membership of a given type association to a given typing context as is the case in other Agda formalizations of session calculi and languages[^3][^4].

 In addition to the [safety property](Safety.lagda.md), the solution also proves two [deadlock freedom results](DeadlockFreedom.lagda.md) as well as the